towhidabsar/vscode-php-debug/README.md

     debug console.
 See _Troubleshooting_ further down.
 - `ignore`: An optional array of glob patterns that errors should be ignored from (for example `**/vendor/**/*.php`)
+- `proxy`: All the settings for the proxy
+    - `allowMultipleSessions`: If the proxy should expect multiple sessions/connections or not (default: `true`)
+    - `enable`: To enable this configuration or not (default: `false`)
+    - `host`: The IP address of the proxy.
+Supports host name, IP address, or Unix domain socket.
+Ignored if xdebug.remote_connect_back is enabled.
+    - `key`: A unique key that allows the proxy to match requests to your editor (default: `vsc`)
+    - `port`: The port where the adapter will register with the the proxy (default: `9001`)
 - `xdebugSettings`: Allows you to override XDebug's remote debugging settings to fine tuning XDebug to your needs.
 For example, you can play with `max_children` and `max_depth` to change the max number of array and object